ChordPro/chordpro/docs/content/Directives-define.md

 In practice, the term _fret_ is often used to indicate _position_, which is unfortunate.

+The chord definition is not transposed or transcoded unless you write the chord name between chord brackets `[ ]`.
+In this case not other attributes may be specified.

 ![]({{< asset "images/fretpos.png" >}})

 In the left diagram the first (topmost) finger is in position 1, it